 - The “Migration Of Contaminated Groundwater Under Control” or Groundwater EI ensures that contaminated groundwater does not spread and further contaminate groundwater resources.

 While final cleanups or remedies remain the long-term objective of the RCRA Corrective Action Program, the EIs are short-term objectives.
 The “Current Human Exposures Under Control” EI only considers human exposures under current land- and groundwater-use conditions and does not consider potential future use conditions or ecological receptors.
 Final remedies address long-term issues (e.g., potential future human exposure scenarios, future land and groundwater uses, and ecological receptors) to meet the RCRA Corrective Action Program’s overall mission to protect human health and the environment.

 EPA decided to prioritize corrective action facilities presenting the greatest risk to human health and the environment.
 Accordingly, initial program goals focused on these two EIs designed to stabilize the program's highest priority facilities.
 These EIs have now been satisfied at most of the highest-priority Corrective Action facilities.

-As a result, the program has expanded its focus to include long-term measures, adding the following two goals:
+As a result, the program has expanded its focus to include two long-term measures:

-- 84 percent Migration of Contaminated Groundwater Under Control
+- 89 percent met Migration of Contaminated Groundwater Under Control

-Prior to the enactment of the GPRA, EPA developed NCAPS, a screening tool to rank facilities subject to RCRA Corrective Action as high, medium, or low priority.
-In order to ensure that sites presenting the greatest risk to human health and the environment receive priority, EPA used the computer-based NCAPS to rank the cleanup of sites relative to other sites.
-The relative ranking of each site (high, medium or low) assigned to each site is based on an evaluation of four pathways for actual or potential contamination: groundwater, surface water, air and soil.
+In 1991, EPA developed NCAPS, a screening tool to rank facilities subject to RCRA Corrective Action as high, medium, or low priority.
+In order to ensure that sites presenting the greatest risk to human health and the environment receive priority, EPA used the NCAPS to rank the cleanup of sites relative to other sites.
+The relative ranking of each site (high, medium or low) was based on an evaluation of four pathways for actual or potential contamination: groundwater, surface water, air and soil.